Landsborough's Blazed Tree (Camp 67): Description

-The blazed tree that marks Landsborough's Camp 67 is a coolibah (Eucalyptus coolibah) located on a levee in a small local creek that feeds into the Warrego River system, on private freehold about 10 km south of Charleville, off the Mitchell Highway.
+The blazed tree that marks Landsborough's Camp 67 is a coolibah (Eucalyptus coolabah) located on a levee in a small local creek that feeds into the Warrego River system, on private freehold about 10 km south of Charleville, off the Mitchell Highway.

 The girth of the tree measures 3.7 m at 1 m above ground level, and the canopy extends to 13.5 m from the trunk.

 The blaze is on the southern side of the trunk (orientation 193?) and is now close to ground level, the result of sedimentation deposited over nearly 150 years of seasonal flooding.
 It reads:+Q EXPN.L.
 C. 67 MAY 10 1862The chiselled lettering is broad and has been painted to increase visibility.

 The blaze appears to be made on an existing Aboriginal scar, which Landsborough's party enlarged and cut to suit their needs.
 The scar is 700 mm in width, with a visible heath of 740 mm and maximum regrowth of 260 mm.
 There is distorted regrowth on the upper lateral margins of the scar, the result of successive chainsaw cutting into the regrowth to maintain the blaze's visibility.

 The tree has another scar on the opposite side of the trunk to the blaze, which is most likely the result of Aboriginal people removing the bark.